The Effects of Alprazolam Use

 Short-Term Effects of Alprazolam

-Using alprazolam can cause a variety of side effects, but the most common is drowsiness or calmness.
-Most alprazolam side effects are relatively uncommon and not serious, but some may require medical care and elimination of the medication.
-The typical side effects of alprazolam include:
+Using alprazolam can bring about a variety of side effects.
+Most alprazolam side effects are not life-threatening, but some may require medical care attention.

 Long-term Effects of Alprazolam

 One serious long-term effect of alprazolam use is the possibility – if not inevitability – of physical dependence and addiction.
 You may begin to grow dependent on the sedative effects of this substance in a short period of time, and tolerance can begin to develop remarkably quickly with persistent use.